rameliaz/rameliaz/README.md

 </a>
 <br><br><br>

-I am a research associate at [Ludwig-Maximilians-Universität München](https://www.lmu.de/psy/de/personen/kontaktseite/rizqy-amelia-zein-c6eb5d9f.html) and an assistant professor at [Universitas Airlangga](https://psikologi.unair.ac.id/dosen-rizqy-amelia-zein/).
+I am a postdoc at Research Data & Methods, [Center of Advanced Internet Studies (CAIS)](https://www.cais-research.de/forschung/rdm-research-data-methods/) and an assistant professor at [Universitas Airlangga](https://psikologi.unair.ac.id/dosen-rizqy-amelia-zein/).
 At Airlangga, I teach courses in quantitative research methods, statistics, social psychology and personality psychology.
 My research projects focus on three areas: examining how people relate to **scientific and religious** explanations; improving **the quality and precision** of psychological measures; and understanding people's **experiences with and epistemic relationships** to science and other ways of knowing.

 ## My Tools 🔧
 ![R](https://img.shields.io/badge/-R-173552?style=for-the-badge&logo=R&logoColor=2365B7)